Capital & Centric: Other projects

 As of 2022, Capital & Centric has a number of projects underway in Greater Manchester, including Weir Mill in Stockport, Farnworth, Ancoats Works, Talbot Mill, Ferrous and Swan Street which is currently home to Ramona and the Firehouse.

 In 2022, the company's plans for the Goods Yard in Stoke-on-Trent were approved.
-The project will be a mixed-used development with 174 new homes, work space, shops, café-bars and a new public square.
+The project is a mixed-used development with 174 new homes, work space, shops, café-bars and a new public square.

 In 2015 Capital & Centric announced housebuilding arm Nowhaus, now known as Neighbourhood, which aims to build twice as many homes on a site as traditional housebuilders.

 The company announced its Bunker scheme in Liverpool in 2017, adjacent to the Littlewoods Pools building.
 In 2015, the company announced it had secured the first tenant for its Tempest office development in Liverpool city centre.
 In 2016, the company completed construction on the Foundry in Salford.

 In 2023, Capital & Centric agreed to acquire council-owned sites around Bolton's train and bus stations and draw up a plan for their redevelopment into homes.